Periodic Function

-A function with period T is also periodic for any multiple of T.
+Consequently, if a function is periodic with period T, then it is also periodic with any period that is an integer multiple of T.

 $$ f(x+T) = f(x+kT) = f(x) $$

-The cosine function is a classic example of a periodic function, with a period of T=2π.
+The cosine function is a periodic function with period T=2π.

-For example, at x=0 and x=2π, the function f(x) yields the same value.
+For instance, when x=0 and x=2π, the function f(x) takes the same value.

 an example of a periodic function

-This function consistently repeats its values across its range for each multiple of the period T.
+More generally, the function $ f= \cos (x) $ reproduces the same values in its range for every integer multiple of the period T.

 And so on.